 Freddie Mac is a corporate instrumentality of the United States created pursuant to the Federal Home Loan Mortgage Corporation Act (Title III of the Emergency Home Finance Act of 1970, as amended, 12 U.S.C. §§ 1451-1459, the "Freddie Mac Act").
-The principal activity of Freddie Mac consists of the purchase of first lien, conventional, residential mortgages or participation interests in such mortgages from mortgage lending institutions and the resale of the whole loans and participations so purchased in the form of guaranteed mortgage securities.
-Freddie Mac generally matches its purchases of mortgages with sales of mortgage-related securities.
-Mortgages retained by Freddie Mac are financed with short and long term debt and equity capital.
+The principal activity of Freddie Mac consists of the purchase of first lien, conventional, residential mortgage loans and participation interests in such mortgage loans from mortgage lending institutions and the resale of the whole loans and participations so purchased in the form of guaranteed mortgage securities.
+Freddie Mac generally matches its purchases of mortgages and sales of guaranteed mortgage securities.
+Mortgages retained by Freddie Mac are financed with debt and equity capital.